Gérard Jean-Juste

-Gérard Jean-Juste (February 7, 1946 – May 27, 2009) was a Roman Catholic priest and rector of Saint Claire's church for the poor in Port-au-Prince, Haiti.
+Gérard Jean-Juste (7 February 1946 – 27 May 2009) was a Haitian Catholic priest who served as rector of Saint Claire's Church for the Poor in Port-au-Prince.
 He was also a liberation theologian and a supporter of the Fanmi Lavalas political party, as well as heading the Miami, Florida-based Haitian Refugee Center from 1977 to 1990.

 In 2004, he became internationally noted as an opponent of the interim government of Prime Minister Gérard Latortue following the overthrow of the government of Jean-Bertrand Aristide in the 2004 Haitian coup d'état.
 He was arrested twice for his political work, leading Amnesty International to designate him a prisoner of conscience.
 In his obituary, the Associated Press described him as being "often considered the Martin Luther King Jr. of Haiti".

 Background

 Gérard Jean-Juste was born in 1946 in Cavaillon, Haiti.
 A Roman Catholic, Jean-Juste attended a Canadian seminary before becoming the first Haitian to be ordained in the U.S. at Brooklyn's Church of St. Avila.
 Following his ordination, he worked for a time in a rural parish in Haiti, an experience which increased his commitment to liberation theology and the service of the poor.

 In 1971, however, Jean-Juste was asked to sign a loyalty oath to the Jean-Claude Duvalier government.
 He refused and fled to the U.S. There he served at Boston's Cathedral of the Holy Cross while also completing bachelor's degrees in engineering technology and civil engineering at Northeastern University.

-Observing the due process violations that many Haitian refugees faced in the 1970s, Jean-Juste founded the Miami-based Haitian Refugee Center to assist them.
+Observing the due process violations that many Haitian refugees in the US faced in the 1970s, Jean-Juste founded the Miami-based Haitian Refugee Center to assist them.
 He would supervise the organization from 1977 to 1990.
 A major point of his advocacy was to change to the U.S.'s differing treatment of Cuban and Haitian refugees; Jean-Juste argued that while the former were treated as political and granted asylum accordingly, the latter were almost always viewed as economic refugees, despite having fled the dictatorship of Duvalier.

 As part of his work with the organization, Jean-Juste picketed Miami's Archbishop Edward A. McCarthy, calling him a racist for failing to advocate on behalf of refugees.
 As punishment, Jean-Juste was forbidden by his church superiors from celebrating Mass in the area.
 He also found himself in trouble with church hierarchy for conducting Catholic funeral services for refugees who had drowned at sea regardless of their religious background.